weirdgyn/addnet/README.md

 In the correct approach to electronic design the normal workflow when a new net is needed you should get back on __EESchema__, apply the needed fixes, export it to the ```net``` file and rebuild the connectivity in __PCBNew__.
 In the real world and more specifically under some work dynamics/cicumstances (hurry hurry!) this workflow can be painful and time wasting.

-The main cases-of-use for this ool are the following (assuming an intricate schematics as a basis or no schematics at all):
+The main cases-of-use for this tool are the following (assuming an intricate schematics as a basis or no schematics at all):
 1. I have not a schematics and I need to modify pcb design;
 2. I found a missing connection on my board (often caused by a non correcly designed footprint or symbol);
 3. I performed a number of pin net reassignment and/or change of footprint and I found a missing net;